BP has significant interests in onshore wind energy in the US. We operate nine sites in six states and hold an interest in another facility in Hawaii.

-The company directly operates 10 wind farms – in Colorado, Idaho, Indiana, Kansas, Pennsylvania, South Dakota and Texas – while holding an interest in a separate wind facility in Hawaii.
+The company directly operates 9 wind farms – in Colorado, Idaho, Indiana, Kansas, Pennsylvania and South Dakota – while holding an interest in a separate wind facility in Hawaii.

 Its largest wind facility is the Flat Ridge 2 farm in south-central Kansas, which can generate enough electricity to power twice the number of homes in the state capital of Topeka.